cubexch/gitbook/exchange-info/verification-keys/register-verification-key.md

     isOrganization: boolean,
     apiKey: string,
     apiSecretKey: string,
-    verificationPublicKey: string,
-    verificationKeyType: 'curve25519' | 'ethereum'
+    verificationKey: VerificationKey,
 ): Promise<any> => {
   const parsedUserId = new Uint8Array(Buffer.from(cubeUserId.replaceAll('-', ''), 'hex'));

-  // create the verification key object expected by electrum to sign const verificationKey = {
-    type: verificationKeyType,
-    ...(verificationKeyType === 'curve25519' ? { bytes: verificationPublicKey } : {}),
-    ...(verificationKeyType === 'ethereum' ? { address: verificationPublicKey } : {}),
-  }

   const timestamp = Math.floor(Date.now() / 1000);

-  // Call the electrum WASM function for signing verification key provenance
+  // Call the WASM function for signing verification key provenance which allows it to
-  // which allows it to be registered with cube const {
+  // be registered with cube
+  const {
     signature,
     verification_key: encodedVerificationKey,